netsharecmu/NetShare/README.md

 # Datasets
 ***We are adding more datasets!
 Feel free to add your own and contribute!***

 Our paper uses **six** public datasets for reproducibility.
-Please download the six datasets [here](https://drive.google.com/file/d/19neMv1iXjnMn5IdpPoupdyf4Yy4GvL7R/view?usp=sharing) and put them under to `traces/`.
+Please download the six datasets [here](https://drive.google.com/drive/folders/1FOl1VMr0tXhzKEOupxnJE9YQ2GwfX2FD?usp=sharing) and put them under `traces/`.

 You may also refer to the [README](traces/1M/README.md) for detailed descriptions of the datasets.